American Sign Language Degree

 American Sign Language interpreters are in high demand.
 Employment opportunities exist in health care, business, law, education, the arts, and more.
 Qualified interpreters need to have some level of state qualification or certification, and years of training, but opportunities exist for internships and entry-level positions, as well.

-A suggested two-year course sequence for full-time students in ASL follows
+A suggested two-year course sequence for students in ASL follows

 Suggested Course Sequence

 - ENGL 101 - Introduction to College Writing 3 semester hours